www.scantips.com

 Market Bad Times

 The market goes up and down a little every day.
 It can make you crazy to watch it every day.
 But don't sweat the small stuff, it will be different tomorrow.
-Do understand that it is very normal to go up and down every day.
+But do understand that it is very normal to go up and down every day.
 Another page shows six years of this daily S&P 500 activity highlighting the peaks and valleys.

 There are some bad times, and some people are scared off and will cash in and get out of the bad market, which is too late, because that simply locks in their losses and makes it permanent, not recoverable.
 Others grit their teeth and bear it, and hang on and wait for the recovery, and then continue on happily earning more money in the future good times.
 I recommend this latter course.
 It happens now and then, and waiting it out is no fun, but it pays off.
 The alternative is accepting the loss and making it real.
 But the world continues on, it does not end, and the market always recovers.